ShorelineCrypto/adex_microbot/README.md

 8. Built-in routines for CEX (nonKYC Exchange) arbitrage failed trades clearing for those trades that got stuck at CEX API.
 9. mmtools and mm2scripts code base are incorporated into this code base.
 The mmtools inside adex_microbot can provide more user friendly manual command line control of atomicDEX trading on KMD pairs while mm2scripts is used for fast order execution and/or segwit coin order book operations.
-10. Privacy coin Pirate Chain (ARRR) are supported on NENG/ARRR and CHTA/ARRR pairs.
+10. Privacy coin Pirate Chain (ARRR) is supported on NENG/ARRR and CHTA/ARRR pairs.

 License
 -------